cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis-part-4.markdown

 ---

 [Next](pyspark-openpayments-analysis-part-5.html), we look for anomalies in our payment data by using Benford's Law.
+This is part of a broader [series](pyspark-openpayments-analysis.html) of posts about Data Science and Hadoop.